sebivenlo/PerformanceTesting/README.md

 </beans>
 ```

-* replace packagename with the name of your actual package
+* replace package name with the name of your actual package
 * create a package called `logging` in `Source packages`
 * create a class called `LoggingAspect` in the `logging` package